georgiee/coding-for-kids/slides.md

 ^ And success!
 They usually just know what to do.

 ^ Pick the pink loop block and place the repeating pattern inside.

+^ The huge list from before is now a small and beautiful block of code.

 ^ I love this moment.